cozzolinoac11/projects/README.md

-# List of all my projects
+# List of All My Projects
-Below there are the links of all public GitHub projects
+Below are the links to all my public GitHub projects.
+For any questions, please contact me at cozzolinoac11@gmail.com.

 ## Brexit tweets classification
 - [Brexit tweets classification GitHub repository](https://github.com/cozzolinoac11/brexit-tweets)